Wichita Sleep Apnea Therapy

 Sleep apnea is a big deal and potentially fatal long before your family is ready.
 We take it very seriously!

-Call us for a consultation today if you or a loved one snores, is often tired during the day, is on more than one medication for hypertension, or has acid reflux.
+Contact us for a sleep dentistry consultation today if you or a loved one snores, is often tired during the day, is on more than one medication for hypertension, or has acid reflux.
 Any of these alone is concerning!

 Tony V., 5-Star Google Review